Some significant climate change trends are evident in Ottawa

 - Government of Ontario.
 Energy use and greenhouse gas emissions for the Broader Public Sector.
 Accessed June 12, 2016.

 - Ontario Ministry of Energy.
 A Guide for Public Agencies on Completing the Energy Consumption and Greenhouse Gas Emissions Template.
 2013

-The building sector is the largest source of GHG emissions in Ottawa.
-Many options exist and many initiatives have been undertaken to reduce building energy demand, especially in new construction.
-One well known program is LEED (Leadership in Energy and Environmental Design) which provides an independent certification of building performance on a range of environmental issues including energy.
+The building sector is the largest source of greenhouse gas emissions in Ottawa.
+Many options exist to reduce building energy demand, especially in new construction.
+One well known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.

 Solar capacity has grown significantly, but still meets only a small proportion of demand

 The rated capacity of the solar installations connected to the local grid through Hydro Ottawa and Hydro One stands at 77.8 MW.
 This is maximum rated capacity, not actual production.
 It comes from very small-scale generation by hundreds of residential providers, as well more significant contributions from a smaller number of commercial/institutional and agricultural installations.

 The actual output from photovoltaic systems varies with conditions, the most important of which is the amount of energy from the sun.
 Solar potential is calculated based on this incoming solar radiation.
 Ottawa’s solar potential is around 1200 kWh per kW of capacity, which puts it in the top 15% among the hundreds of municipalities in Ontario.
 But taking this potential into account, the actual amount of electricity that can be generated annually from installed solar capacity in Ottawa is still a very small proportion of the 7.71 billion kWh that Hydro Ottawa billed for in 2015.